dssaraph/gatsby-wordpress-blog/README.md

 To get started, follow the official tutorial at [Gatsby.js Tutorials](https://www.gatsbyjs.org/tutorial)

-Once you have the development environment setup,

-To start with this code, edit the `gatsby-config.js` file:
+Once you have the development environment setup, clone this repo and edit the file `gatsby-config.js`:
 ```javascript
 module.exports = {
   siteMetadata: {